Windows and Doors Permit Requirements in Houston, TX

 What Makes Houston Different

-Here's how Houston's window / door rules stack up against the standard IRC baseline that most of the country follows.
+Here's how Houston's windows and doors rules stack up against the standard IRC baseline that most of the country follows.

 Stricter Than the IRC